workingDog/StixToNeoDB/README.md

 in each.

 If the database already exists, the data will be added to it, otherwise a new neo4j database will be created.

+To view the data, launch the Neo4j-3.2.1 app, select your "db_dir" as the database location and click start.
+Once the status is started, open a browser on "http://localhost:7474".

  #### For very large files

  To process very large files use the following options: